-3. Communicating their Classroom-Based Assessment
+3. Communicating their work

-Each student will present on what they have learned having conducted the self-analysis and evaluation of their work to date.
-The information should be presented in their own words to demonstrate personal understanding of the knowledge and ideas relevant to them personally.
+Each student will present on what they have learned having completed the Classroom-Based Assessment.
+The information should be presented in their own words to demonstrate personal understanding of the knowledge and ideas relevant to the theme.
 Students should be encouraged to identify which information best communicates their work and choose the most suitable medium in which to present it.